 Section 532-a of the Education Law provides a permanent cost-of-living benefit to both current and future retired members.
 This benefit will be paid commencing September of each year to retired members who have attained age 62 and have been retired for 5 years or attained age 55 and have been retired for 10 years.
 Disability retirees must have been retired for 5 years, regardless of age, to be eligible.
-The annual COLA percentage is equal to 50% of the increase in the consumer price index not to exceed 3% nor be lower than 1%.
-It is applied to the first eighteen thousand dollars of the annual benefit.
-The applicable percentage payable beginning September 2020 is 1.0%.
+The annual COLA percentage is equal to 50% of the increase in the Consumer Price Index (CPI) not to exceed 3% nor be lower than 1%.
+It is applied to the first eighteen thousand dollars of the maximum annual benefit.
+The applicable percentage payable beginning September 2022 is 3.0%.

 Members who retired prior to July 1, 1970 are eligible for a minimum benefit of seventeen thousand five hundred dollars for 35 years of credited full-time New York State service.
-Certain members who retire pursuant to the provisions of Article 14 of the RSSL are eligible for automatic cost-of-living supplementation based on the increase in the consumer price index with a maximum per annum increase of 3%.
+Certain members who retire pursuant to the provisions of Article 14 of the RSSL are eligible for automatic cost-of-living supplementation based on the increase in the Consumer Price Index (CPI) with a maximum per annum increase of 3%.